BKG123/reelcraft/README.md

 ### Audio/Video Sync Issues

-The pipeline automatically adjusts audio tempo (0.5x - 2x) to match video duration.
-If issues persist:
+The pipeline uses **audio-driven duration** - each scene's visual duration is set by the voiceover length, ensuring natural-sounding narration.
+If sync issues occur:
+- Check that audio files are being generated correctly
-- Check scene duration calculations
+- Verify scene duration calculations in [services/pipeline.py:69-71](services/pipeline.py#L69-L71)
-- Verify FFmpeg installation
+- Ensure FFmpeg is properly installed and accessible
-- Review audio file integrity
+- Review audio file integrity with `ffprobe`

 ---